angstone/microservice/README.md

 Default microservice package for angstone services.

-You can use this to build microservice in a unbelievable easy way!
+You can use this to build microservice in an unbelievable easy way!

 Not ready for production!